asanger/me/RESUME.md

 - Established a weekly technology meeting with a rotating presentation schedule between each developer to encourage open discussions and collaboration.
 - Emphasized the importance of doing things the right way.
 Code smells were made to be an important part of our development process, and when something didn’t smell right, we always discussed why and what could be done to make it better.
 - **Promoted to Director of Technology in March 2015**
+- Continued development with modern technology, primarily in ruby, php, and javascript (angular).
 - Fully responsible for re-architecture and migration of multiple enterprise applications to the cloud.
 In total, hosting infrastructure consisted of 45+ servers between 6 virtual private networks, all implemented with load balancing, automatic failovers, and distributed services.
 - Implemented coding and architecture standards that revolved around stateless services.
 At the infrastructure level, services were broken up by domain and decoupled for reusability between systems.
 At the code level, stateless single-purpose service objects were the primary drivers of functionality.
 This resulted in a significantly cleaner codebase with highly reusable components.
 - Researched and tested several Infrastructure as Code technologies to replace our home-grown solution built several years prior.
 Converted all of our hosted applications to use Chef and AWS Opsworks for provisioning/deployment.